PriscillaEF/PriscillaEF/README.md

 - 👋 Hi, I’m @PriscillaEF
-- 👀 I’m interested in solving problems accross the world
+- 👀 I’m interested in solving problems around the world
 - 🌱 I’m currently learning Frontend Engineering
 - 💞️ I’m looking to collaborate on anything disruptive
 - 📫 How to reach me @FanamaPriscilla on LinkedIn
 - 😄 Pronouns: Her/She
-- ⚡ Fun fact: I am the definition of spontaneity.
+- ⚡ Fun fact: I am the definition of spontaneity and i believe in hardwork as much as i believe in Networking.
 Never rigid!
+-

 <!---
 PriscillaEF/PriscillaEF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.